hleclerc/Sane_inter/_README.md

 In the same vein, it is possible to handle structures instead of text (as e.g. handling a DOM vs the html text).

 Almost every objects handled by the compiler is actually accessible and modifiable within the language.
-It’s valid for types, scopes, definition of methods, classes, and so on.
+It's valid for types, scopes, definition of methods, classes, and so on.

 Compilation objects can thus be created *ab initio*, to be consecutively handled by the compiler.